micans/apparix/README.md

   av MARK [SUBDIR/]FILE [editor options] View file in mark
 ------------------------
-  amibm                   See if current directory is a bookmark bmgrep PATTERN          List all marks where target matches PATTERN
+  amibm                   See if current directory is a bookmark ayup                    List . and all parents along bookmark names bmgrep PATTERN          List all marks where target matches PATTERN
 --------------------
   agather MARK            List all targets for bookmark mark